cjohansen/portfolio/README.md

 ## Organizing scenes

-By default Portfolio tries to organize your scenes into folders and packages.
-It uses the namespaces of your scenes to do this and attempts to humanize the resulting names.
-You can easily provide custom names, icons, colors, and sort orders for scenes, packages, and folders - or you can completely customize your scene organization if your want.
+By default, Portfolio tries to organize your scenes into folders and packages.
+It uses the namespaces of your scenes to do this, and attempts to humanize the resulting names.
+You can easily provide custom names, icons, colors and sort orders for scenes, packages and folders - or you can completely customize your scene organization if your want.

 ### Customizing packages / namespaces

 The default "packages" correspond to the namespaces where your scenes are defined.
-If you drop a bunch of `defscene`s into `ui.components.button-scenes`, then `ui.components.button-scenes` will be used as a "package", and it's name will be `"Button scenes"`.
+If you drop a bunch of `defscene`s into `ui.components.button-scenes`, then `ui.components.button-scenes` will be used as a "package", and its name will be `"Button scenes"`.
 If you don't like this, call `portfolio.<adapter>/configure-scenes` from the same namespace: